joebarnes1996/principal-modes-of-facial-variation/README.md

 <img src="https://github.com/joebarnes1996/principal-modes-of-facial-variation/blob/master/images/example_features.png" width="400">
 <img src="https://github.com/joebarnes1996/principal-modes-of-facial-variation/blob/master/Data/mean_image.png" width="400">

 To demonstrate this technique, the below images show the mean facial image morphed in the directions of +/- 3 standard deviations from the mean in the direction of the first 5 principal components.
+Interestingly, I found that principal components 1 and 3 related to the vertical and horizontal positioning of the camera, while principal component 4 related to the distance with which each photo was taken, introducing a fish-eye effect.
+Principal components 2 and 4 and 6 onward are believed to relate purely to deviations in facial shape.

 <img src="https://github.com/joebarnes1996/principal-modes-of-facial-variation/blob/master/images/mode_1.png" width="800">
 <img src="https://github.com/joebarnes1996/principal-modes-of-facial-variation/blob/master/images/mode_2.png" width="800">